Arlington County is confronted with several major issues that the current County Board has not dealt with adequately, among them:

 Lack of Affordable Housing

 According to County reports, Between 2000 and 2013 the County lost 13,500 market rate affordable apartments.
 The County has replaced some of those with subsidized housing.
-But by 2019 the County’s affordable housing inventory was 10,950 units or less than half the 23,500 units available in 2000.
+But by 2025 the County’s committed affordable housing inventory was 11,355 units or less than half the 23,500 units available in 2000.
 Clearly the County has not met the goals outlined in the Affordable Housing Master Plan (AHMP) adopted with much fanfare in 2015.

 Having essentially thrown in the towel on housing for low income households, the County is now doubling down on “Missing Middle” housing, supposedly affordable to the middle class.
 The idea is to replace homes on single family lots with less expensive duplexes and town homes.
 This won’t work, because as has been pointed out by noted Wharton economist Jon Huntley, escalating land values in an elastic market will price even modest homes out of reach of the middle class.
 What Missing Middle will provide is major impacts, including overcrowded schools, increased traffic congestion on neighborhood streets, and additional flood inducing runoff due to fewer trees and more pavement.

-If elected I will call for restoring the tax credit for renovation of market rate affordable apartments that was revoked by County Board in 2020.
+If elected I will lobby the Board to scrap Missing Middle as a non-solution to the housing affordability crisis and call for restoring the tax credit for renovation of market rate affordable apartments that was revoked by County Board in 2020.

 School Enrollment Crisis

-On average Arlington Public Schools (APS) experienced student enrollment growth of 3% annually from 2006 through 2019 (FY 2022 School Board’s Adopted Budget, p.
-240).
-Despite a slight near term enrollment drop due to COVID, this trend is expected to resume.
+Arlington Public Schools (APS) projects 4.5 percent enrollment growth for the five year period through 2029.
 Unable to meet new classroom capacity needs, APS has resorted to housing students in trailers, which has resulted in a loss of open space on most school campuses and a degraded learning environment for a significant percentage of students.

-APS also has the lowest average secondary class size of any school district in the Washington, DC area and one of the highest minority student achievement gaps.
+APS also has the lowest average secondary class size of any school district in the Washington, DC area and a fifteen percentage point minority student achievement gap..

 While APS can’t limit enrollment, it can increase capacity by bringing its student/teacher ratio in line with that of its peers.
 It can also look to other school districts for ways to reduce the achievement gap.
 If elected to County Board, I will encourage APS to do that.